kutoga/going_deeper/README.md

 All experiments are more detailed documented in [doc/going_deeper.pdf](doc/going_deeper.pdf).

 The first experiment uses 8 binary inputs and calculates the XOR-result of them.
 The used netwok contains only trainable weights in a `GInftyLayer`-layer.
-Tests are done iwth 0-8 active inputs for the XOR-calculation.
+Tests are done with 0-8 active inputs for the XOR-calculation.
 Inactive inputs are not used for the XOR-calculation and just get random input values.

-It can be assumed that a network with more active inputs for the XOR-computation is more complex and, therefore, requires more sub-layers in the `GInftyLayer`.
-Exactly this can be shown with the given experiment. `w`-value, which basically contains the amount of sub-layers is higher for more active inputs:
+It can be assumed that a network with more active inputs for the XOR-computation is more complex and, therefore, requires more sub-layers in the `GInftyLayer`-layer.
+Exactly this can be shown with the given experiment.
+The `w`-value, which basically contains the amount of sub-layers is higher for more active inputs:

 ![](doc/xor_weights.png)